One woman's quest to redeem the king under the car park

 Baldwin thought it possible, but unlikely, the body might one day be found in an area of the city where Grey Friars once stood, part of which formed a car park for Leicester council’s social services department.

 “I suppose as far as most people were concerned it simply wasn’t very likely that anything would be found.
-I think most of the archaeologists were slightly sceptical,” he said.
+I think most of the archaeologists were slightly skeptical,” he said.

 “I decided just before I got that first draft out it was time to go to Bosworth and Leicester ...
 This was going to be my final journey for Richard, to walk through Leicester where he died.”